Henry Cabot Lodge

 Lodge received four degrees from Harvard University and was a widely published historian.
 His close friendship with Theodore Roosevelt began as early as 1884 and lasted their entire lifetimes, even surviving Roosevelt's bolt from the Republican Party in 1912.

 As a representative, Lodge sponsored the unsuccessful Lodge Bill of 1890, which sought to protect the voting rights of African Americans and introduce a national secret ballot.
 As a senator, Lodge took a more active role in foreign policy, supporting the Spanish–American War, expansion of American territory overseas, and American entry into World War I. He also supported immigration restrictions, becoming a member of the Immigration Restriction League and influencing the Immigration Act of 1917.

 After World War I, Lodge became Chairman of the Senate Committee on Foreign Relations and the leader of the Senate Republicans.
-From that position, he led the opposition to Wilson's Treaty of Versailles, proposing fourteen reservations to the treaty.
+From that position, he led the opposition to Wilson's Treaty of Versailles, proposing 14 reservations to the treaty.
 His strongest objection was to the requirement that all nations repel aggression, fearing that this would erode congressional powers and erode American sovereignty; those objections had a major role in producing the veto power of the United Nations Security Council.
 Lodge remained in the Senate until his death in 1924.

 Early life and education

 Lodge was born in Beverly, Massachusetts.
 His father was John Ellerton Lodge of the Lodge family.
 His mother was Anna Cabot, a member of the Cabot family, through whom he was a great-grandson of George Cabot.
 Lodge was a Boston Brahmin.
 He grew up on Boston's Beacon Hill and spent part of his childhood in Nahant, Massachusetts, where he witnessed the 1860 kidnapping of a classmate and gave testimony leading to the arrest and conviction of the kidnappers.
+When the Civil War broke out in 1861, Lodge's father wanted to ride into battle at the head of a cavalry regiment he had personally put together but missed the chance, possibly due to a riding injury to the knee, and in September 1862 suddenly died.
 He was cousin to the American polymath Charles Peirce.

 In 1872, he graduated from Harvard College, where he was a member of Delta Kappa Epsilon, the Porcellian Club, and the Hasty Pudding Club.
 In 1874, he graduated from Harvard Law School, and was admitted to the bar in 1875, practicing at the Boston firm now known as Ropes & Gray.